-This research uses a quantitative approach to test the established hypothesis.
-Data collection was conducted using the saturated sampling technique, involving all employees of PT.
-Desa Wisata Indonesia, Dusun Semilir, totaling 137 people.
-This study uses a predictive correlational design to examine the relationship between the independent variables, work engagement and organizational citizen behavior (OCB), and the dependent variable, work motivation.
-This study uses the Schaufeli and Bakker (2010) framework for work engagement, the Organ (1988) and Podsakoff (2000) framework for OCB, and the Maslow (1943) framework for work motivation.
+The research employs a quantitative approach to test the established hypotheses.
+Data collection was conducted using a saturated sampling technique, involving all 137 employees at PT.
+Desa Wisata Indonesia, Dusun Semilir.
+This study adopts a predictive correlational design to examine relationships between the independent variables, work engagement and organizational citizenship behavior (OCB), and the dependent variable, job motivation.
+The study utilizes the Schaufeli and Bakker (2004) framework for work engagement, the Organ (2006) framework for OCB, and Maslow's (1943) framework for job motivation.

 Data were collected through a questionnaire adapted and translated into Indonesian, ensuring validity and reliability.
 The instruments used include the Utrecht Work Engagement Scale (18 items), the OCB scale (31 items), and the job motivation scale (30 items).
 Each scale categorizes scores into low, medium, and high levels.
-Reliability testing yielded Cronbach's alpha values of 0.90-0.95 for work engagement, 0.75-0.85 for OCB, and 0.80-0.92 for job motivation, indicating high reliability.
+Reliability testing yielded Cronbach's alpha values of 0.828 for work engagement, 0.909 for OCB, and 0.908 for job motivation, indicating high reliability.
 Validity testing showed all questionnaire items to be valid, with r-count values exceeding r-table values for all variables.
 These results confirm that the adapted instruments effectively measure the variables under study.